- •

 - ST JOHN PAUL II- Virtu Ferries, departing from Pozzalo

-Vehicle transport prices start at €77.50, depending on the vehicle type, ferry company, and season.
+Vehicle transport prices start at €70.00, depending on the vehicle type, ferry company, and season.
 If you're sending a vehicle without a driver, please reach out to our support team for more information.

 Take your motorcycle to Valletta, Malta

-Travel with your motorcycle on JEAN DE LA VALLETE, ST JOHN PAUL II ferries from Sicily to Valletta, Malta, Malta.
+Travel with your motorcycle on JEAN DE LA VALLETE, ST JOHN PAUL II ferries from Sicily (All Ports) to Valletta, Malta, Malta.
 Adding a motorcycle to your booking is simple, and pricing is tailored specifically for two-wheel vehicles.

 Take your bicycle to Valletta, Malta

-Bicycles are generally accepted on ferries from Sicily to Valletta, Malta, Malta, and they're often carried free of charge.
+Bicycles are generally accepted on ferries from Sicily (All Ports) to Valletta, Malta, Malta, and they're often carried free of charge.
 If there’s a fee, it will be shown during the booking process.
 Ferries that allow bicycles include: JEAN DE LA VALLETE, ST JOHN PAUL II.

 Taking luggage with you on the ferry to Valletta, Malta